oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 5. From the Agents list, select for the agent that was recently installed.
    ![image of agents main page](images/agents-main-page.png)

-6. In order to enable advanced features, `Java Management Service` Plug-in is required to be enabled.
-Take note of `Service Plug-ins` field.Both `Java Management Service` and `Java Usage Tracker` plug-ins should be available.
-If `Java Management Service` plug-in is missing then follow the next step, else you can move to the next Task.
+6. In order to enable advanced features, enable `Java Management Service` plug-in.
+Check `Service Plug-ins` field and ensure both `Java Management Service` and `Java Usage Tracker` plug-ins are available.
+If `Java Management Service` plug-in is missing follow the next step, else you can move to the next Task.

   ![image of agent detail page](images/deploy-jms-plug-in-done.png)

-7. To enable `Java Management Service` plug-in, click on **Deploy plug-ins** button, check `Java Management Service` option and click on Update button.
+7. To enable `Java Management Service` plug-in, click **Deploy plug-ins**, check `Java Management Service` option and click **Update**.
 After 5-10 minutes, you should see the `Java Management Service` plug-in enabled under `Service Plug-ins` field.

   ![image of updating the plug-in](images/deploy-jms-plug-in.png)